airsonic/airsonic.github.io/wiki/install/10_war.md

     * JAVA_HOME if you installed the JDK (Java Development Kit)
     * JRE_HOME if you installed the JRE (Java Runtime Environment)

-    In the Variable Value field, enter your JDK or JRE installation path .
+    In the Variable Value field, enter your JDK or JRE installation path.

     If the path contains spaces, use the shortened path name.
     For example, `C:\Progra~1\Java\jdk1.8.0_65`.